Bloody Sunday memorial honors late civil rights giants - WTMJ

 “The movement is not over,” he said as people in their cars honked in support.
 “What we are asking folks today is for us to commit to that moment, for us to commit to this movement.”

 Others spoke via video link or in prerecorded messages.
-President Joe Biden appeared via a prerecorded message in which announced an executive order aimed at promoting voting access.
+President Joe Biden appeared via a prerecorded message, in which he announced an executive order aimed at promoting voting access.

 “Every eligible voter should be able to vote and have that vote counted,” Biden said.
 “If you have the best ideas, you have nothing to hide.
 Let the people vote.”